-The Board hereby certifies that it has complied with the requirements of the Corporate Governance Directive for the period ending December 2022.
+In accordance with Section 12 of the Corporate Governance Directive, 2018 (CGD), the Board hereby certifies that it has complied with the requirements of the CGD for the period ended December 2023.
 Additionally, the Board certifies that it has independently assessed and documented the corporate governance process of the Bank and can confirm that the Bank's directors are aware of their responsibilities to the institution as persons charged with governance.
+The Bank has duly notified the Bank of Ghana about the outcome of this certification as follows: